TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 ### Test run parameter

 One of the parameters of the base export class is a **Test run** checkbox.
 When running with this parameter, the export sends a file to a user's browser instead of SFTP.
-For incremental export, it will not update the "Last exported date" field, so it will not break the export sequence.
-This is very handy when you need to check what will be exported without putting anything on SFTP.
+For incremental export, it also will not update the "Last exported date" field, so it will not break the export sequence.
+This is very handy when checking what will be exported without putting anything on SFTP.
 Also, developers may develop exports without needing to have a connection to SFTP.

 ![Recent download file](RecentDownloadFile.png)